nerves-project-attic/nerves_init_gadget/README.md

 ### `:ssh_console_port`

-If specified (non-nil), `nerves_init_gadget` will start an IEx console on the specified port.
+By default, `nerves_init_gadget` will start an IEx console on port 22 or whatever port is specified with this option.
+To disable this feature, set `:ssh_console_port` to `nil`.
 This console will use the same ssh public keys as those configured for `:nerves_firmware_ssh`.
-For example, if you set `ssh_console_port: 22`, rebuild and update the firmware.
-Usernames are ignored, so you can ssh to the device just by running:
+Usernames are ignored.
+Connect by
+running:

 ```bash
 ssh nerves.local